Well, we're at the beginning of an exciting new project and we're very excited to be working together.

 'We' being a group of mental health service users who have been involved with a wide range of grass roots activities for a long time.
 We come from a multitude of backgrounds..
 Between us, we have teaching and academic skills, mental health field based experience, extensive and gruelling experience at the hands of the more negative aspects of the mental health industry and many more kinds of experience that make us ideal for the job in hand.
 In other words: we actually do give a shit.

-We're kicking things off with the aforementioned conference ... after that, we will be working on the creation and delivery of our first Mad Studies course, in July 2016.
-More details will follow in due, er, course!
+We kicked things off with the aforementioned conference ... after that, we worked on the creation and delivery of our first Mad Studies course, in July 2016.

-Some of the basic themes that we will be covering in the course, from a critical perspective, will include:-
+Some of the basic themes covered in the course, from a critical perspective, included:-

 what is madness?